 Grace Communion International offers an inclusive worship calendar that provides opportunities to celebrate many aspects of salvation in Christ.
 We recommend you contact your local congregation for specific information.

-Come and join our annual Festival celebration of our salvation in Jesus Christ as we focus on how we live out the grace of God.
+Come and join our annual celebration festivals of our salvation in Jesus Christ as we focus on how we live out the grace of God.

 Grace Communion International does not require any particular day for weekly worship, nor for annual worship celebrations.
 Each congregation, led by its pastoral team, advisory council and worship leaders, with divine guidance, may decide which days are most appropriate for the culture and local circumstances.

 Worship is the divinely created response to the glory of God.
 It is motivated by divine love and springs from God’s revelation of himself in communion with his creation.
 In worship, believers commune with God the Father through Jesus Christ by the Holy Spirit.
 Worship involves humbly and joyfully giving God priority in all things and is expressed in such actions and attitudes as prayer, praise, celebration, generosity, acts of mercy, and repentance.

 The seven annual festivals of ancient Israel, which were based on the local Levantine agricultural year, were commemorations of the great acts of God on behalf of Israel—their triumphant deliverance from Egypt and their formation as the people of God, from whom the Savior of the whole world would come (Luke 24:25, 45-48).
 Israel’s festivals were part of the temporary schoolmaster that pointed to Jesus, but which has now been replaced by faith (Galatians 3:24-25).
 As a shadow of things to come, Israel’s festivals were neither designed for, nor given to, the church (Colossians 2:16-17).